QubesOS/qubes-doc/developer/debugging/automated-tests.rst

 openQA tests integration of your PR will the rest of the system, therefore, for that, if your code is not tested yet buy unittests because of reasons, write integration tests in the :file:`tests/integ` directory.
 This directory already exists in most relevant repositories, we will approach only this case for now.

 If your code may hang, use a timeout on a section of the code.
-This avoids holding openQA hostage for too long, possibly, unfortunately, reaching ``MAX_JOB_TIME``
+This avoids holding openQA hostage for too long, which otherwise is capped to ``MAX_JOB_TIME``

 Performance tests runs on hardware ``@hw*``.
 Everything else, should run on Qubes in KVM on a best effort basis, exclusion depends on maintainers decision.